ClockworkDev/ClockworkBlog/README.md

 # ClockworkBlog
-The official blog for the CLockwork Platform
+The official blog for the Clockwork Platform